This post was most recently updated on August 10th, 2020.

 Solution

-There’s 2 steps you need to take to fix this issue.
+There are 2 steps that you need to take to fix this issue.
 Luckily, as long as you have access to the app registrations, both steps are simple.

 First of all, consider whether you need the implicit flow or not, based on what I wrote earlier.
 Maybe you don’t – and you should be using something else instead.